Stephon Gilmore: 2018: Super Bowl LIII victory and Second Pro Bowl

+During the season-opening 27–20 victory over the Texans, Gilmore had a season-high eight combined tackles (seven solo), two pass deflections, and an interception.
+In the next game against the Jaguars, he recorded five solo tackles, two pass deflections, and a forced fumble during the 31–20 road loss.
+Three weeks later against the Colts on Thursday Night Football, Gilmore had a solo tackle and a season-high three pass deflections in the 38–24 victory.

+During Week 6 against the Chiefs on Sunday Night Football, Gilmore recorded two solo tackles and a pass deflection in the 43–40 victory.
+In the next game against the Bears, he had a solo tackle and a pass deflection during the 38–31 road victory.
+The following week against his former team, the Bills, on Monday Night Football, Gilmore recorded three solo tackles and two pass deflections in the 25–6 road victory.

+During a Week 9 31–17 victory over the Packers on Sunday Night Football, Gilmore had three solo tackles, a pass deflection, and a fumble recovery.
+In the next game against the Titans, he had four solo tackles, a forced fumble, and his first NFL sack on Marcus Mariota during the 34–10 road loss.
+Two weeks later against the Jets, Gilmore had a tackle and an interception while tying his season-high of three pass deflections in the 27–13 road victory.

+During a narrow Week 14 34–33 road loss to the Dolphins, Gilmore recorded a solo tackle and a pass deflection.
+In the next game against the Steelers, he had three solo tackles and two pass deflections during the 17–10 road loss.
+Two weeks later against the Jets, Gilmore recorded a solo tackle and two pass deflections in the 38–3 blowout victory.

-On September 9, 2018, Gilmore started in the New England Patriots' home-opener against the Houston Texans and had a season-high eight combined tackles (seven solo), two pass deflections, and intercepted a pass by Deshaun Watson to wide receiver Vyncint Smith during their 27–20 victory.
-In Week 9 against the Green Bay Packers, he held Packers star receiver Davante Adams to two catches for 15 yards on four targets and recovered an Aaron Jones fumble early in the fourth quarter that led to the Patriots scoring 14 unanswered points in their 31–17 win.
-In Week 10, he had four solo tackles, a forced fumble, and had his first career sack on Marcus Mariota for a seven–yard loss during a 34–10 loss at the Tennessee Titans.
-On November 25, 2018, Gilmore had one tackle, a season-high three pass deflections, and had an interception on a pass attempt by Josh McCown to wide receiver Robby Anderson during a 27–13 victory at the New York Jets.
-He started all 16 games for the first time since his rookie season and had a total of 45 combined tackles (40 solo), a career-high 20 pass deflections, two interceptions, two forced fumbles, a fumble recovery, and one sack.
-His 20 passes defensed led the entite league in 2018 and Gilmore was named to the 2019 Pro Bowl, earning Pro Bowl honors for the second time in his career.
-He was also named first-team All-Pro and was the highest graded cornerback in the league by Pro Football Focus.
+Gilmore finished the 2018 season with 45 combined tackles (40 solo), a career-high and league-leading 20 pass deflections, two interceptions, two forced fumbles, a fumble recovery, and a sack in 16 games and starts.
+He was named to the 2019 Pro Bowl, earning Pro Bowl honors for the second time in his career.
+Gilmore was also named first-team All-Pro and was the highest graded cornerback in the league by Pro Football Focus.
 He received an overall grade of 90.9 from Pro Football Focus, which was a career-high and ranked first among all qualifying cornerbacks in 2019.

-The New England Patriots finished the 2018 NFL season second in their division with a record of 11–5 to clinch a playoff berth and first-round bye.
-On January 13, 2019, Gilmore started in the Divisional Round against the Los Angeles Chargers and led the team with two pass deflections, made one solo tackle, and intercepted a pass by Philip Rivers to wide receiver Keenan Allen as the Patriots defeated the Chargers 41–28.
-In the following game, he was limited to one solo tackle during a 37–31 overtime victory at the Kansas City Chiefs in the AFC Championship Game to advance to their second consecutive Super Bowl appearance.
-On February 3, 2019, Gilmore started in Super Bowl LIII against the Los Angeles Rams and had five solo tackles, led both teams with three pass deflections, and my helped secure the Patriots 13–3 victory with an interception late in the fourth quarter on a pass throw by quarterback Jared Goff to wide receiver Brandin Cooks.
-His performance earned him his first career Super Bowl ring.
+The Patriots finished atop the AFC East with an 11–5 record and qualified for the playoffs as the #2-seed.
+In the Divisional Round against the Los Angeles Chargers, Gilmore had a solo tackle, two pass deflections, and intercepted a pass by Philip Rivers to wide receiver Keenan Allen during the 41–28 victory.
+During the AFC Championship Game against the Chiefs, Gilmore was limited to a solo tackle in the 37–31 overtime road victory as the Patriots advanced to Super Bowl LIII.
+In the Super Bowl against the Los Angeles Rams and recorded five solo tackles, a forced fumble, led both teams with three pass deflections, and helped secure the Patriots' 13–3 victory with an interception late in the fourth quarter on a pass thrown by quarterback Jared Goff to wide receiver Brandin Cooks.